Butch Harmon: Early life

 Harmon is best known for having been Tiger Woods's golf coach from 1993 to 2004 and Phil Mickelson's golf coach from 2007 to 2015.
 He has also worked with other major champions such as Ernie Els, Stewart Cink, Greg Norman, Davis Love III, Fred Couples and Justin Leonard, and with younger stars such as Nick Watney and Rickie Fowler.
-Before semi retiring from the tour in 2019, he coached Jimmy Walker, Dustin Johnson, Rickie Fowler, Gary Woodland, and Nick Watney.
+Before semi-retiring from the tour in 2019, he coached Jimmy Walker, Dustin Johnson, and Gary Woodland.

-In 2003 Harmon was ranked the top golf teacher in the United States in a poll of his peers organized by Golf Digest magazine, and has repeated as winner of this honor each year since.
+In 2003, Harmon was ranked the top golf teacher in the United States in a poll of his peers organized by Golf Digest magazine, and has repeated as winner of this honor each year since.
 He runs the Butch Harmon School of Golf at the Rio Secco Golf Club in Las Vegas, Nevada.
 The school also has a branch in Dubai at The Els Golf Club in Dubai Sports City and The Floridian in Palm City, Florida.
 He also gives golf clinics around the world.

-On April 8, 2008, Ernie Els officially announced that he was switching swing coaches from David Leadbetter (whom Els had worked with since 1990) to Butch Harmon.
-During Els' 2008 Masters press conference, Els said the change was made to try to shorten and tighten his swing, as well as get a fresh perspective.
+He also worked with Greg Norman on his multi-media learning system Greg Norman's Better Golf, which consists of three videos, a book, skill guide cards, and an audio tape; as well as on Greg Norman's book Advanced Golf.
+Harmon writes a regular monthly instructional column in Golf Digest magazine.
+Butch has also appeared in an episode of the TV show Pawn Stars in which he taught Chumlee to play golf, along with Corey Harrison.

+Personal life

+Harmon is married to Christy.
+He has three children.

+He also has a daughter from a previous marriage.

 Harmon's brothers Craig and Bill are also both top golf coaches, who have made the top 50 Instructors' list compiled by Golf Digest on several occasions.
 Butch's other brother Dick was the golf professional at the River Oaks Country Club in Houston, Texas from 1977 to 2001.
 After leaving that position, he established two teaching centers in Houston.
-Dick died February 10, 2006, at age 58 from pneumonia.
+Dick died on February 10, 2006, at age 58 from pneumonia.

-Author, broadcaster

-Harmon appears regularly in the media, including work for Britain's Sky Sports.
-Commentating for Sky Sports at the 1997 Ryder cup, Harmon was asked about the negative press Nick Faldo was receiving from the media in the buildup to the event.
-Harmon replied, "How can you not like Nick Faldo?
-He's one of the greatest golfers of all time and he's also one hell of a nice guy."

-Butch Harmon wrote the 2006 book The Pro, describing his life in golf with his father, brothers, friends, and the top players he has coached.

-Harmon has written golf instructional books under the titles Four Cornerstones of Winning Golf and Butch Harmon's Playing Lessons.
-He also worked with Greg Norman on his multi-media learning system Greg Norman's Better Golf, which consists of three videos, a book, skill guide cards, and an audio tape; as well as on Greg Norman's book Advanced Golf.
-Harmon writes a regular monthly instructional column in Golf Digest magazine.
-Butch has also appeared in an episode of the TV show Pawn Stars in which he taught Chumlee to play golf, along with Corey Harrison.